awsdocs/amazon-rds-user-guide/doc_source/USER_RestoreFromSnapshot.md

 You can use AWS CloudFormation to restore a DB instance from a DB instance snapshot\.
 For more information, see [AWS::RDS::DBInstance](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-rds-database-instance.html) in the *AWS CloudFormation User Guide*\.

 **Note**
 You can't restore a DB instance from a DB snapshot that is both shared and encrypted\.
 Instead, you can make a copy of the DB snapshot and restore the DB instance from the copy\.
-For more information, see [Copying a snapshot](USER_CopySnapshot.md)\.
+For more information, see [Copying a DB snapshot](USER_CopySnapshot.md)\.

 ## Parameter group considerations<a name="USER_RestoreFromSnapshot.Parameters"></a>